 In order to get this meta data (like the shipping address or payment method used) for each of these orders, I would need to match the post_id against the order’s ID in the wp_posts table.

 /* get order meta data from wp_postmeta table */

 SELECT * FROM `wp_postmeta` WHERE post_id in (SELECT ID FROM `wp_posts` WHERE post_type = "shop_order");

 Additionally, I also needed to get extra information about the actual products being ordered for each individual order, their quantity, costs associated etc.

 This part was easy as it was just a simple export of two of WooCommerce’s own custom tables, wp_woocommerce_order_items and wp_woocommerce_order_itemmeta.

 SELECT * FROM `wp_woocommerce_order_items`;

 This is just an alternative way of extracting WooCommerce order information straight from the database whenever a large number of orders need to be exported.

-Wibble are experts with all things WordPress.
-If you need help getting started with your own eCommerce project or need a bit of guidance with Woocommerce please get in touch and we will be happy to help.
+Wibble are experts with all things WordPress – this is our preferred CMS that our studio uses.
+If you need help getting started with your own eCommerce and web design project or need a bit of guidance with Woocommerce please get in touch and we will be happy to help.